Month 5, Week 3

 You should know:

-The percentile numbers on growth charts aren't like test scores.
+- The percentile numbers on growth charts aren't like test scores.
 Your baby can't fail.
+He does not need to be above 99th percentile.
 It's just how he compares to other babies his age right now.

 Your Baby's Development This Week